learn-co-curriculum/phase-1-how-the-web-works/README.md

 The internet operates based on conversations between the client and the server.

-We've already been working with the client - it's the browser!
-In reality, client can refer to any sort of visual interface that a user interacts with - like apps on a mobile phone, for example.
-But for our purposes as web developers, the client will be the browser.

-Clients are responsible for displaying a website and handling user interaction.
-At this point, we're writing "client-side" code - code that runs in our client, the browser, that structures and styles our webpage and makes it interactive and dynamic.

-Servers have a different job - they're computers that are responsible for storing the files of our website, communicating with databases, and running the code that makes our website accessible over the internet.

-Servers do a lot!
-You can think of them as a "home base" for our websites - they're where our websites actually live!

-Clients and servers work together - by typing a URL into your browser, you (the client) are _requesting_ a web page.
+As we discussed in the previous lesson, clients and servers work together.
+By typing a URL into your browser, you (the client) are _requesting_ a web page.
 The server then receives the request, processes it, and sends a _response_ containing the client-side code for that webpage - HTML, JavaScript, and CSS files.
 Your browser receives that response and uses the client-side code to display the website.

 These are the fundamentals of the web.
 Browsers send requests and servers send responses.

-Just as we're currently writing "client-side" code, we can also write "server-side" code that tells our server what it's supposed to do - how to handle specific requests, for example.
-Writing client-side code is known as "Frontend" development, while writing server-side code is known as "Backend" development.
+Just as we're currently writing _client-side_ code, we can also write _server-side_ code that tells our server what it's supposed to do - how to handle specific requests from a client, for example.
+Writing client-side code is known as _Frontend_ development, while writing server-side code is known as _Backend_ development.

 We can write server-side code in a wide variety of programming languages.
 Python, JavaScript, Ruby, Java, PHP, C#, Go - the list goes on!